$5 Thrifty French Paper Decoupage Table Makeover

-The Old Ochre was the perfect base underneath this paper. (it’s under all areas that are decoupaged)
+The Old Ochre was the perfect base for underneath this paper. (it’s under all areas that are decoupaged)

 For the legs, I had originally planned to use Graphite Chalk Paint but it was not black enough.

 I remembered I’d bought some Lamp Black awhile back.

 I’d never used it but knew it was a true black color.
 Perfect!

 That black is just fabulous….so smooth in application and afterward.

 I very much loved working with it.

-I painted another little table with from the same paint line awhile back and will definitely be picking up some more to try now.
+I painted another little table with the same paint line a while back and will definitely be picking up some more to try now.

 For the top and sides (decoupaged areas) I put 2 coats (drying well in between) of Minwax Polycrylic.